ChloeL6/Stock-vs-Inflation/README.md

 #### By [Ruben Giosa](https://www.linkedin.com/in/rubengiosa/), [Chloe (Yen Chi) Le](https://github.com/ChloeL6), [Philip Kendal](https://github.com/philiprobertovich)

-#### This repo showcases working as a team to build an ETL pipeline and create visualizations using Python, SQL, Airflow, Spark, Astro CLI, BigQuery and Looker Studio.
+#### This repo showcases working as a team to build an ETL pipeline and create visualizations using Python, SQL, Airflow, Pandas, BigQuery and Looker Studio.

 <br>